Microscopic Rydberg electron orbit manipulation with optical tweezers

 \section{Abstract}

 Laser cooling and trapping of atomic matter waves in optical potentials has enabled rapid progress in quantum science, particularly when combined with Rydberg excitation of the atoms to induce long-range interactions.
 Here, we propose the local manipulation and spatio-temporal sculpting of the electronic matter wave of a Rydberg atom by a laser field focused so that its beam width is smaller than the Rydberg electron orbit.
 We compute the electronic eigenstates in the presence of a sharply focused Gaussian laser beam, and find strong Rydberg state mixing leading to large kilo-Debye dipole moments.
 These can be modulated with high bandwidth controlled by the local tweezer intensity.
-Oscillations in the position-dependent level shifts, analogous to the potential wells allowing ultralong-range Rydberg molecules to form, provide opportunities to trap the Rydberg atom in an eccentric way via ponderomotive forces acting on sub-orbital length scales.
+Oscillations in the position-dependent level shifts, analogous to the potential wells allowing ultralong-range Rydberg molecules to form, provide opportunities for eccentric radial trapping of the Rydberg electron via ponderomotive forces acting on sub-orbital length scales.

 Electron orbitals are central to the modern understanding of how matter is composed, from the electronic shell structure within an atom to the hybridized orbitals forming chemical bonds in molecules and the delocalized orbitals determining conduction in the solid state \cite{Schroedinger1926, Heitler1927, Bloch1929}.
 Their local control and manipulation in molecules or materials is a challenging task, typically requiring atomic-scale resolution instruments such as tunneling or atomic force microscopes \cite{Giessibl2003,Wang2024}.
 However, electronic orbitals need not remain microscopic: in Rydberg atoms, the typical size of the electronic wave function can extend up to a few microns \cite{Gallagher1994,Balewski2013,Kleinbach2018,Dunning2009}.
 This opens an entirely different approach for the local manipulation of electron orbitals via optical microscopy techniques.
 In particular, single-atom control enabled by tightly focused optical tweezers appears especially well-suited for this purpose, as tweezer beams can be focused, positioned, and even dynamically rearranged at sub-micron scale \cite{Browaeys2020,Kaufman2021,Duta2000,Younge2010,Barredo2020,Holzl2024}.